 Dr. John D. Barge, State School Superintendent

-Dr. John Barge was born and raised in Cobb County, Georgia.
-He graduated from Campbell High School in 1984 and attended Berry College in Rome, Georgia, on academic and journalism scholarships, where he earned his bachelor’s degree in 1988.
+Dr. John Barge was born and raised in Cobb County, Georgia, graduated from Campbell High School in 1984, and attended Berry College in Rome, Georgia on academic and journalism scholarships where he earned his bachelor’s degree in 1988.

-John and his wife Loraine are long-time Floyd County residents and have been married for 22 years.
-Their 17-year-old daughter attends public school in Floyd County.
+John and his wife Loraine, long-time Floyd County residents, have been married for 22 years.
+They have an 18 year-old daughter who attends public school in Floyd County.